supercodepoet/django-skylark/docs/reference.rst

 --------

 Let's you specifiy a template to use when rendering the page.
-Remember you shouldn't be including the HTML or HEAD sections, CrunchyFrog will do this for you.
+Remember you shouldn't be including the HTML or HEAD sections, Django Skylark will do this for you.

 Here is an example template